Archives

 We only made tea, but the kitchenette was a nice addition to our room.

 Breakfast was included in our rate and offered everything we could want from hot dishes to yogurt, fruit and pastries, including the Portuguese specialty pasteis de nata.
 The clientele was international and Americans were definitely in the minority here.
-We met some terrific fellow travelers and the front desk staff couldn’t have been more helpful.
+We met some terrific fellow travelers and the front desk staff was incredibly helpful.

-The hotel has a well-priced laundry service (shirts were about 7 Euro), important since we rarely check luggage.
+The hotel has a well-priced laundry service.
+Shirts were about 7 Euro.
+This was important for us since we rarely check luggage.
 There is not a full-service restaurant at the Eurostars but there is a bar serving light fare.
 There’s also a rooftop terrace with spectacular views and bar service during the summer months.

 We enjoyed wonderful views up and down the river from the rooftop terrace at the Eurostars.